Nantou County: Japanese rule

 Natural resources extracted along the lines could be transferred to the Western Trunk line at Ershui.
-The line terminated at its eastern end in natural basin around Checheng.
+The line terminated at its eastern end in a natural basin around Checheng.
 Agricultural areas along the line began to produce bananas, which were often exported to Japan.
 Banana exporting peaked in 1930.
 Other agricultural products included rice, camphor, sugar, and various fruits.
 The line also facilitated the export of wood from the interior Mount Xiluanda and Mount Danda.
 This wood was also exported, with a torii at Tokyo's Meiji Shrine being built with wood from Danda.
 Checheng's forestry sector significantly expanded.